jMuzsik/dancing-turtle-choi/IMADETHISREADMEYOUDIDNT.md

 :?:)

-There is a seed file, run node app/seed.js
+There is a seed file, run node app/seed.js and go to local host 1337.
+Have the sound on and watch for the minute and a half

-Sadly, some images are not working from the seed file.
-Very tragic
+Images are students w/in cohort, the dramatic opening is the main focus in this case.